List of The Saddle Club characters: Lisa Atwood

-Lisa is a Straight-A student who was named after her Aunt Elizabeth.
+Lisa is an English Australian Straight-A student who was named after her Aunt Elizabeth.
 She is of English-American descent.
-When she started riding, she didn't know she would like it very much.
+When she started riding, she did not know she would like it very much.
 Since her mother makes her do everything that she believes a young lady must do, she figured it was just another one of those things.
 Lisa is a perfectionist, encouraged by her mother to be best at everything, but is also completely loyal to her friends, though she has a bit of a wandering eye when it comes to boys.
 She has a series of little crushes but does not often act on them.
-Lisa has another, unexpected side to her character: horses, which bring it out.
+Lisa has another unexpected side to her character: horses, which bring it out.
 Although an overachiever, she has a way with horses and all other animals which seems to be almost uncanny to some; this bond and intuition with horses is particularly strong when it comes to the wild stallion, Diablo.
 Her first horse was Patch until she got Prancer, an ex-racehorse that Lisa loves and is determined to make into a champion show jumper.
-However, she is afraid of her mother, and because of this, she always strives to be a bit better than everybody else is so.
+However, she is afraid of her mother, and because of this, she always strives to be a bit better than everybody else is.
 Although there is always that edge of rivalry between them to keep things interesting, she is really a loyal friend to Carole and Stevie.
-Lisa gets on well with boys and they really respond to her, because she is a great listener about any problem they might have and the advice she gives is spot-on.
+Lisa gets on well with boys, and they really respond to her because she is a great listener about any problem they might have, and the advice she gives is spot-on.
 As well as riding lessons, Lisa takes ballet, clarinet, art, and tennis classes, and she often wishes she has less to do.
 Lisa has grown from her initial insecure start at Pine Hollow to being an integral part of the place with close bonds with Stevie and Carole.
-Lisa's strongest event in riding is Jumping.
+Lisa's strongest event in riding is jumping.
 Lisa's equestrian skills have developed to where they rival, if not overtake, those of her companions who have been riding longer.
 Lisa also excels at making milkshakes.
-In "Itchy", Lisa tells Carole that she is allergic to daisies after she gave her some as an apology present for getting mad at her when Lisa did the right thing by telling Mrs. Reg about her allergy symptoms.
+In "Itchy," Lisa tells Carole that she is allergic to daisies after she gave her some as an apology present for getting mad at her when Lisa did the right thing by telling Mrs. Reg about her allergy symptoms.
 In Season 3, Lisa has a pink grooming kit for Prancer.
-Lisa used to bite her nails until "School Horse", and in that same episode, she hungers in for jelly beans.
+Lisa used to bite her nails until "School Horse", an," n that same episode, she hungers in for jelly beans.
 In the books, Lisa attends Willow Creek Junior High with Carole, and she is a year older than Carole and Stevie.
-In the "Pine Hollow" series Lisa goes to Willow Creek High School with Carole.
+In the "Pine Hollow" series Lisa, goes to Willow Creek High School with Carole.
 Lisa's favorite color is orange.